Skip to main content

 embedl-hub init \

-This also sets the project and experiment as defaults for future commands.
+This also sets the project as default for future commands.
 You can view your current settings at any time:

 embedl-hub show

-For alternative ways to configure projects and experiments, see the configuration guide.
+For alternative ways to configure project context, see the configuration guide.

 The compile step expects an ONNX file.
 You can save your existing PyTorch model in ONNX format using torch.onnx.export.